Skip to main content

 Avian influenza (AI), often called "bird flu," is caused by Type A influenza viruses.
 Influenza viruses, including avian viruses, are classified into subtypes based on the two proteins on their surface, haemagglutinin (H) and neuraminidase (N).

-To learn more about Avian influenza, see:
+To learn more about avian influenza, see:

 There have been a few reports of the COVID-19 virus in free-ranging and captive wild species found in North America, including: